itsdouges/element-motion/packages/react/README.md

     </Transition>

     <p>
       How sweet is this!
-It's like a honey bee.
+It is like a honey bee.
     </p>
   </TransitionContainer>
 );